Shock Hosting Shock Hosting

 In the fourth period, Washington was led by Chloe Briggs with six points; Olivia Anderson added five points; Teagan Brown added 4 points; and Salvia Sellers added two points.

-The Dawgs posted a 90-43 victory in front of a sellout home crowd.
+The Dawgs posted a 90-43 victory in front of their home crowd.

 NEXT UP: UW WBB Huskies vs. Montana – Nov.
 10th @ 6PM